otryshko/cbh/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here

+See comments in dpk.js, but the basic idea is to add abstraction levels: define basic primitives and then use those primiteves to build levels of abstractions until the logic to derive the key can be clearly expressed in terms of those higher level.

+I extended the test suite to get 100% coverage